-The fair values of these investment properties as at 31 December 2023 and 2022 are determined by direct comparison method which is based on market observable transaction of similar properties and adjusted to reflect the condition of the subject property and differences in location.
+The fair values of these investment properties as at 31 December 2022 and 2021 are determined by direct comparison method which is based on market observable transaction of similar properties and adjusted to reflect the condition of the subject property and differences in location.

-The following table gives information about how the fair values of these investment properties as at 31 December 2023 and 2022 are determined (in particular, the valuation techniques and inputs used), as well as the fair value hierarchy into which the fair value measurements are categorised into level 3 based on the degree to which the inputs to the fair value measurements is observable.
+The following table gives information about how the fair values of these investment properties as at 31 December 2022 and 2021 are determined (in particular, the valuation techniques and inputs used), as well as the fair value hierarchy into which the fair value measurements are categorised into level 3 based on the degree to which the inputs to the fair value measurements is observable.

-Investment properties held by the Group Fair value as at 31 December 2023 RMB'000 Location Valuation techniques and key inputs Significant observable/ unobservable inputs Sensitivity Investment properties 19,561 Huizhou, Tianjin, Chengdu, Jingzhou and Jiujiang Level 3 Direct comparison method - based on market observable transactions of similar properties and adjusted to reflect the conditions and locations of the subject property.
-Market unit sales price (RMB/sqm): 4,600 - 22,300 Adjustment made to account for differences in location: 2% - 9% significant increase/ decrease in market unit sales rate would result in significant increase/ decrease in fair value. significant increase/ decrease in adjustment would result in significant decrease/increase in fair value.
-Investment properties held by the Group Fair value as at 31 December 2022 RMB'000 Location Valuation techniques and key inputs Significant observable/ unobservable inputs Sensitivity Investment properties 22,325 Huizhou, Tianjin, Chengdu, Jingzhou and Jiujiang Level 3 Direct comparison method - based on market observable transactions of similar properties and adjusted to reflect the conditions Market unit sales price (RMB/sqm): 5,500 - 23,900 significant increase/ decrease in market unit sales rate would result in significant increase/ decrease in fair value. and locations of the subject property.
-Adjustment made significant increase/
+Investment properties held by the Group Fair value as at 31 December 2022 RMB'000 Location Fair value hierarchy Valuation techniques and key inputs Significant observable/ unobservable inputs Sensitivity Investment properties 22,325 Huizhou, Tianjin, Chengdu, Jingzhou and Jiujiang Level 3 Direct comparison method - based on market observable transactions of similar properties and adjusted to reflect the conditions and locations of the subject property.
+Market unit sales price (RMB/sqm): 5,500 - 23,900 Adjustment made to account for differences in location: 1% - 9% significant increase/ decrease in market unit sales rate would result in significant increase/ decrease in fair value. significant increase/ decrease in adjustment would result in significant decrease/increase in fair value.
+Investment properties held by the Group Fair value as at 31 December 2021 RMB'000 Location Valuation techniques and key inputs Significant observable/ unobservable inputs Sensitivity Investment properties 26,504 Huizhou, Tianjin, Chengdu, Jingzhou and Jiujiang Level 3 Direct comparison method - based on market observable transactions of similar properties and adjusted to reflect the conditions 1.
+Market unit sales price (RMB/sqm): 5,600 - 24,000 A significant increase/ decrease in market unit sales rate would result in significant increase/ decrease in fair value. and locations of the subject property.
+Adjustment made to account for differences in location: 1% - 12% A significant increase/ decrease in adjustment would result in significant decrease/increase in fair value.